'The EYFS seeks to provide Equality of Opportunity and anti-discriminatory practice, ensuring that every child is included & supported' (EYFS, 2012)

 - Each room has a ‘celebrations of the world’ board

 - Nutritious hot lunches are included in the nursery day for all children.
-These are supplied by Little Tums a local company who have a Healthy Choice Award from the local council. www.littletums.co.uk
+These are supplied by our chef, Terry, who is based at the Hove branch.
+She has been awarded a Healthy Choice Gold Standard award.

 - We also provide healthy snacks and been awarded with a Healthy Choice Award (please see separate Food & Nutrition policy)